We are affiliated with https://allstarseniorbenefits.com

 There is also a range of supplemental cremation services that a family may or may not choose to pay for when it comes to cremating their loved one.
 For example, some people prefer to scatter their loved one’s remains; others prefer to keep the ashes in a cemetery or mausoleum, a choice which costs anywhere from a few hundred dollars upwards to $5000, depending on the final resting place.
 Some families wish to hold an extended memorial for their loved one which can cost anywhere from $1000 to $4000 depending on where the service is held and whether there is a viewing of the body, while others choose to forego a public farewell in favor of a private ceremony (or no ceremony at all), an option which can save the family a bit of money.

 Even with these optional costs, cremation services are markedly cheaper than a traditional burial because it does not require a fancy casket, a large tombstone, embalming, or clothing for the deceased, which are costs that are usually required during a traditional burial.
+Some people purchase cremation jewelry.
+Or a specialized custom-made urn for ashes.
 Likewise, memorial services for people who are cremated don’t usually require a hearse or limousine, items that are favored by families planning a traditional burial.